Notable AI Models Documentation

 Notable Machine Learning Models

-In addition to the notable models database, we also host an “all models” database with entries covering additional models used in our other research projects.
+In addition to the notable models dataset, we also host an “all models” dataset with entries covering additional models used in our other research projects.
 Many of these models do not qualify as notable under our inclusion criteria.
-We do not recommend using this expanded database unless you have a specific reason to do so, for example because less notable models are of interest in your research.
+We do not recommend using this broader dataset unless you have a specific reason to do so, for example because less-notable models are of interest in your research.

 Acknowledgements